-This was the deceptive simplicity my friend Chris Scott and I contemplated as we were sitting in an undergraduate synoptic meteorology together lecture back in 1997.
-Chris’s fascination with weather took root on August 8, 1983 when tennis ball sized hail stone rocketed down on his family’s farm.
+This was the deceptive simplicity my friend Chris Scott and I contemplated as we were sitting in an undergraduate synoptic meteorology lecture together back in 1997.
+Chris’s fascination with weather took root on August 8, 1983, when tennis ball-sized hail stone rocketed down on his family’s farm.
 That fascination turned to passion and he later became the Chief Meteorologist at the Weather Network.
-While I too earned a certificate in meteorology, my path took an ironic entrepreneurial twist, resulting in a 17 year career as a sales leader.
+While I too earned a certificate in meteorology, my path took an ironic entrepreneurial twist, resulting in a career as a high-growth, B2B sales leader.
 Let the jokes about “forecast accuracy” start flying.

 The good news is, as a sales leader this is easy to validate.
-For example, suppose it’s seven days before the end of the sales period and a rep is forecasting a six figure deal to close by the final buzzer.
-If it’s sitting in stage four of seven, at list price, and the next steps describe a series of legal, IT, and commercial term reviews, chance are that deal ain’t closing as forecasted.
+For example, suppose it’s seven days before the end of the sales period and a rep is forecasting a six-figure deal to close by the final buzzer.
+If it’s sitting in stage four of seven, at list price, and the next steps describe a series of legal, IT, and commercial term reviews, chances are that deal ain’t closing as forecasted.